 For more details on who can apply for a Postgraduate Masters Loan go to www.gov.uk/masters-loan

-When applications for Postgraduate Loans opens you will need to log into your Student Finance England account to apply or set one up here.
+Applications for Postgraduate Loans are open now and you will need to log into your Student Finance England account to apply or set one up here.

 You should apply as early as possible to make sure your loan is ready for the start of your course.
 You don't need a confirmed place in order to apply.

 Repaying Your Loan